mdoege/PyTuroChamp/README.md

 * BlunderPercent: Chance of a blunder in percent
 * BlunderError: If this move is a blunder, choose randomly from moves that are up to BlunderError (in decipawns) worse than the best move

+Please note that for PTC and Bare, you should use odd numbers for maxplies and qplies (maxplies = 3 equals four plies; maxplies = 1 equals two plies).
+This is because PTC and Bare do not count the very first ply (i.e. the first own move considered).

+Newt on the other hand counts plies normally from the root position, so maxplies and qplies should be even numbers.

+Also note that the UCI default values are set for PTC and should be changed for Newt.

 ### Files

 |Filename | Description |